-Cover Letter ∙ Project Budget ∙ Balance Sheet ∙ Income Statement ∙ Fiscal Year Budget ∙ List of Board Members
+A Letter Signed by Board President and CEO of Organization ∙ Project Budget ∙ Balance Sheet ∙ Income Statement ∙ Fiscal Year Budget ∙ List of Board Members

 We believe that organizations conducting charitable activities with both public and private donations should establish basic policies that govern the organization and provide for optimal transparency.
 If you have and abide by the following policies, please attach them.
 If not, we recommend that you strengthen your organization by adopting them in the near future.

-Quilters Hall of Fame – Maintenance attention of the exterior of The Marie Webster House & $750 for capacity building training; $5,250
+Quilters Hall of Fame – Maintenance attention of the exterior of The Marie Webster House; $4,500

 Marion High School Alumni Association – Marion Giants marching band uniforms; $20,000